haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/basic-information/starter-develop-deploy-workflow.md

 ### Push code and test {#push-code}
 At this point, you should have a developed code branch with a configuration file (`config.local.php`或`config.php`) ready to test.

 Everytime you push code from your local environment, a series of build and deploy scripts run.
-These scripts generate new Magento code and deploy it to the remote environment.
-For example, if you are pushing a development branch from your local to the remote Git branch, a matching environment updates services, code, and static content.
+These scripts generate new Magento code and deploy it to the remote environment. 例如， if you are pushing a development branch from your local to the remote Git branch, a matching environment updates services, code, and static content.

 You can directly access this environment with a store URL, Magento Admin URL, and SSH.
 These environments include a web server, database, and configured services.
 When ready, you can start deploying and testing in Staging.